 Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
 A man ought to examine himself before he eats of the bread and drinks of the cup.

 Do I have any sins to confess?
 (Cf. 1John 1:9)

 Do I need to recommit my life?
 (Cf. Romans 12:1)

 It is distinctive of our church that we take communion every week.

 We do not believe you have to take communion every week.
 However, when you do partake in it, do so in a correct manner.
 (Cf. 1 Corinthians 11:25–28)

 Who should take it?

-- We do not recommend young children, who do not understand salvation and relationship with Christ, take it.
+We do not recommend that young children, who do not understand salvation and the relationship, take it.

 We believe our whole lives; our time, talents and treasures are to be given obediently and generously in response to God’s grace, mercy and love for us.
 We believe that giving 10% of our income is defined as a “tithe”, the Biblical starting point of giving to the local church.
 We believe that any giving over 10% is an “offering” of gratitude for the great things God does for us daily and can be directed at the giver’s discretion to any worthwhile ministry, church or organization.
 We believe that generosity and stewardship are essential to maturity and the accomplishment of Christ’s mission.